DemocracyEarth/community./DEF-In-The-Media.md

 # Bibliography
 **Videos, Podcasts, Articles & TED Talks**

-This file is where we will provide links to resources to help Ambassadors create presentations, social communications and other content designed to help you build a local community around the Democracy Earth mission to enable decentralized, digital governance for the internet age - a borderless, global democracy recognizing the right of every human on earth to have a voice, a vote.

-Check out these materials to learn about Democracy Earth's history, public messaging, and communications regarding our vision, mission and goals.
-And be sure to click the "Watch" button (in the upper right hand corner of this repo file) to get notifications when new resources have been added.

 ## **TALKS**

 Pia Mancini TED Talk [How to Upgrade Democracy for the Internet Era](https://www.ted.com/talks/pia_mancini_how_to_upgrade_democracy_for_the_internet_era) Oct 2014